-The Common Shares of the Corporation are traded in Canada on the TSX, and in the United States on the New York Stock Exchange and Nasdaq Stock Market.
-The closing price of the Corporation's Common Shares on the TSX on March 29, 2007 was Cdn.\$12.98.
+The Common Shares of IVN are traded in Canada on the TSX, and in the United States on the New York Stock Exchange and Nasdaq Stock Market.
+The closing price of IVN's Common Shares on the TSX on March 27, 2008 was Cdn.\$11.04.